openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           data and <deployed_baremetal.yaml>
     --ceph-vip CEPH_SERVICES
-                          Path to an existing Ceph services/network mapping file --osd-spec OSD_SPEC
+                          Path to an existing Ceph services/network mapping file --single-host-defaults
+                          Adjust configuration defaults to suit a single-host Ceph cluster.
+    --osd-spec OSD_SPEC
                           Path to an existing OSD spec file.
 Mutually exclusive with --ceph-spec.
 If the Ceph spec file is generated